muziejus/media-history-of-nyc/sections/assessment.md

 either archive.
 Furthermore, if you choose to go to Centro, be certain that your archive pertains to Puerto Rican culture south of 14th St.

+Early in the semester, you will be slotted into a specific week during which you must make your appointment to visit the archive.
+You should make the appointment as soon as you are slotted into a specific week, as the archives’ schedules fill up quickly.

-In describing the artifact, you should position it within the media spatiohistory of Downtown by investigating the various networks and archæologies criss-crossing within the artifact.
+After visiting the artifact, you can begin writing about it.
+In describing it, you should position it within the media spatiohistory of Downtown by investigating the various networks and archæologies criss-crossing within the artifact.
 That is, additional research beyond just inspecting the artifact itself will be necessary.

-You will need to pitch me ahead of time on the artifact in the form of the one-paragraph précis.
 You will also improve upon this post over the course of our collaboration on the final project.
 The post should follow basic rules of academic citation.

 #### Final project — “Downtown Archæologies”